 Karl Renner is a Principal in the Washington, D.C. office of Fish & Richardson P.C.
 Mr. Renner co-chairs the firm’s Post-Grant Practice Group, and he serves on the firm’s Management Committee.
 His practice emphasizes client counseling, strategic patent prosecution, and contentious inter and ex parte post-grant and reissue work.
 In this practice, Mr. Renner has provided direction for well over 300 AIA post-grant matters, challenging and defending patents, most commonly in coordination with litigation counsel amidst co-pending disputes.
-Recently, he was elected to serve on the Board of Directors for the PTAB Bar Association, the first national bar association of its kind to form in more than 30 years.
+Recently, he was elected to serve as Vice President of the PTAB Bar Association, complementing his service as a founding Director of the Association, the first national bar association of its kind in more than 30 years.
 The PTAB Bar Association intends to establish best practices for the unique practice and skills required before the Patent Trial and Appeal Board.

 Mr. Renner manages the patent portfolios of clients ranging from emerging companies to Fortune 50 corporations.
 He also regularly advises on effective commercialization/enforcement of company IP, and on defensive tactics to address competitor IP.
 In this regard, he specializes in post-grant matters, representing both patent owners and challengers.